Home

 G-TELP Junior Tests differ significantly from other English Language Proficiency Tests in several ways.

-• G-TELP Junior Tests use criterion-referenced assessments, while other tests use norm-referenced assessments.
-G-TELP Junior Tests can provide more specific and objective information about the examinee’s own ability, unlike other norm-referenced assessments which simply compare scores with other examinees.
+• G-TELP Junior Tests are criterion-referenced assessments.
+This means, G-TELP Junior Tests can provide specific and objective information about the examinee’s own ability, unlike norm-referenced assessments which simply compare scores with other examinees.

-• G-TELP Junior Tests provide detailed, task-referenced information on the examinee's performance, contained in a profile report that is formative.
+• G-TELP Junior Tests provide detailed, task-referenced information on the examinee's performance, contained in a formative profile report.
 This report indicates what individuals can do with the English language, thus making it possible to better ascertain performance levels of competence, as well as strengths and weaknesses.

 • G-TELP Junior Tests evaluate the skills of examinees at five different levels of competence.
 By focusing on a specific level of proficiency, each test achieves a more extensive sampling of performance than a single test that assesses multiple levels.